Managing someone else's finances

 Enduring Power of Attorney

-If you want to help a loved one with their finances, how you can help will depend on the circumstances and whether the person you are supporting is considered incapable of managing their money.
+If you want to help someone with their finances, how you can help will depend on the circumstances and whether the person you are supporting is considered incapable of managing their money.
 We've outlined some common scenarios below.

 • For someone to be considered 'incapable' of managing their own finances, a medical certificate or Family Court order stating the person is mentally incapable is required.

-• If the person you are supporting has not been assessed and considered mentally incapable, they will need to make the decision to provide you with access to their accounts.
+• If the person you are supporting has not been assessed by a medical professional and considered mentally incapable, they will need to make the decision to provide you with access to their accounts.
 You cannot make that decision on their behalf.

 If the person you are supporting is mentally capable, they will need to make the decision to provide you with access to their accounts.
 You cannot make that decision on their behalf.
-To learn more about the different options, scroll back to the top of this webpage and select "I want to: Grant someone access to my account(s)".
+To learn more about the different options, go to Options to give someone access to your account(s).

 The person you are supporting will need to read through the options and decide what is best for them and their circumstances, and who they think is best to help them.